leaderman77/ai-challenge/README.md

 7. Synonym Matching + Semantic Matching with BERT
 8. Ensemble Matcher

 These methods are applied to evaluate the correctness of the trait mappings in the input CSV files.

+### Rank CSVs Based on Correctness
 The correctness scores are then aggregated to rank the overall quality of the mappings in each file.

+### Propose a Method to Correct Errors
 Error analysis is performed to identify common mismatch patterns and areas for improvement.
 A BERT-based semantic similarity approach is proposed to systematically correct the errors.

+### Prediction of TO Mappings for Given Trait Terms
+The prediction of trait ontology mappings was approached using two distinct methods:

+1. **Domain-Specific Model:** Utilized the domain-specific Hugging Face model `cambridgeltl/SapBERT-from-PubMedBERT-fulltext`, optimized for biomedical and domain-specific embeddings.
+2. **OpenAI GPT-4 Embeddings:** Leveraged OpenAI's GPT-4 model with embeddings generated using the `text-embedding-ada-002` (3072-dimensional).

+Apply your methods to predict TO mappings for a set of challenging trait terms that do not have exact matches in TO.
+The aim is to provide a well-structured output for a manual data curation step, helping to reduce the time required for manual review.

 ## Results
 ### Model Performance Analysis